jeremytammik/tbc/a/2017_os_projects.md

 ### Many Open Source Projects

-A lot of open-source related interaction going on, plus other interesing Revit API and AI related news:
+A lot of open-source related interaction going on, plus other interesting Revit API and AI related news:

 - [Revit preview release with C&#35; 7](#2)
 - [RevitLookup 2024.0.9 is here](#3)